-In Nick’s piece he points out that the 3GPP specification for NB-IOT has two competing variants, Huawei/Vodafone vs. Erikson/Nokia/Intel.
-Additionally, Erikson has stated that older 4G infrastructure based on Alcatel will not be backwards compatible with NB-IOT.
+In Nick’s piece he points out that the 3GPP specification for NB-IOT has two competing variants, Huawei/Vodafone vs. Ericsson/Nokia/Intel.
+Additionally, Ericsson has stated that older 4G infrastructure based on Alcatel will not be backwards compatible with NB-IOT.
 This means that thousands of base stations would have to be changed in the US for carriers to support NB-IOT.
 In light of that, most US Based carriers will stick to LTE-M.

 So NB-IOT will be for simple devices that need to connect to an operator network via licensed spectrum.
 It is not available yet, and will likely not be until the end of 2017, and even later in the US.
 If you follow the company Sigfox, you will recognize this as the 3GPP community’s attempt to address the market space created by networks like Sigfox.

 Read here for more information on the NB-IOT Physical Layer